bmhayward/Transcode/README.md

 ## History

+Friday, May 13, 2016
+* Enabled opportunistic name matching in Filebot

 Thursday, May 12, 2016
 * Fixed handling of original content folder naming
   * After transcoding completes, original content is to be moved to /Transcode/Originals/{contentTitle}.
 In some instances, the